 What makes you stay up until late or get out of bed before sunrise?
 I am a wandering wonderer!

 Doug completed his undergraduate degree from St Augustine’s University and completed graduate school from Southwestern College where he holds a M.S in IT Cyber Security Administration.
 Doug has work in the permanent collection at the Ulrich Museum, and the Marianna Kistler Beach Museum of Art.
 FAA Part 107-certified drone pilot.

 Doug is a regular contributor on social media; @everydayblackamerica, @everydayprojects, and @everydayruralamerica.

-His professional organizations include NPPA, ASMP, NABJ, is on the board of advisors for the Friends of the Marianna Kistler Beach Museum of Art, The Manhattan KS Area of Chamber of Commerce Board of Directors, Chair of the Manhattan Chamber of Commerce DEI committee, Chair of the City of Manhattans Arts and Humanities Board, Vice President of the Black Entrepreneurs of the Flint Hills, and Vice President of New Territory Magazine Board of Directors.
+His professional organizations include NPPA, ASMP, NABJ, is on the board of advisors for the Friends of the Marianna Kistler Beach Museum of Art, The Manhattan KS Area of Chamber of Commerce Board of Directors, Chair of the Manhattan Chamber of Commerce DEI committee, Chair of the City of Manhattans Arts and Humanities Board, and Vice President of New Territory Magazine Board of Directors.